iswhars/snake/README.md

 # snake
-This is the traditional snake game coded in python3 and revived/designed in a minimal flat aesthetic.
+This is the traditional snake game coded in python3 (pygame) and revived/designed in a minimal flat aesthetic.

 **Gameplay**